L3MON4D3/LuaSnip/DOC.md

 `sp(context, body, opts) -> snippetProxy`

 - `context`: exactly the same as the first argument passed to `ls.s`.
-- `body`: the snippet-body.
+- `body`: the snippet body.
 - `opts`: accepts the same `opts` as `ls.s`, with some additions:
   - `parse_fn`: the function for parsing the snippet.
-Defaults to `ls.parser.parse_snippet` (the parser for lsp-snippets), an alternative is the parser for snipmate-snippets (`ls.parser.parse_snipmate`).
+Defaults to `ls.parser.parse_snippet` (the parser for LSP snippets), an alternative is the parser for SnipMate snippets (`ls.parser.parse_snipmate`).

-# EXT\_OPTS
+# ext_opts

-`ext_opts` can be used to set the `opts` (see `nvim_buf_set_extmark`) of the extmarks used for marking node-positions, either globally, per-snippet or per-node.
+`ext_opts` can be used to set the `opts` (see `nvim_buf_set_extmark`) of the extmarks used for marking node positions, either globally, per snippet or per node.
 This means that they allow highlighting the text inside of nodes, or adding virtual text to the line the node begins on.